SvenThorkildsen/magabot/README.md

 The Raspberry Pi runs controller programs that send movement commands to the Arduino.
 These programs are run on the Raspberry Pi Model 4B which is connected to a camera.

+The Raspberry Pi can accessed directly by connecting it to a keyboard, mouse and screen.
+To access it through SSH, the command *ssh pi@raspberrypi.local* can be used as long as the computers are connected to the same network.

 ### magabot.py
 This application combines the joystick and camera controllers.